This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Clean regularly

 Cleaning your leather furniture regularly is half the job done.
 Because most of the stains and marks that develop on your furniture are the result of dirt setting in over a long time.
-Giving the leather a wipe every week or so will remove these particles while they are weak and on the surface.
+Wiping the leather every week or so will remove these particles while they are weak and on the surface.

 3. Avoid using too much water

 Most leather cleaners are water-based.
-You would further mix the liquid soap with lukewarm water.
+You can further mix liquid soap with lukewarm water.
 But in the process don’t forget that water can weaken the fabric and develop cracks in it.
 Limit water usage.
 Use in small amounts and increase slightly as you clean up the stains.